-Your processor should work well, even when used in very cold or hot outdoor temperatures.
-Generally, in cold temperatures your body heat is sufficient to keep your processor warm and working well.
+Your processor and Acoustic Component should work well, even when used in very cold or hot outdoor temperatures. generally, in cold temperatures your body heat is sufficient to keep your processor warm and working well.
 In very cold weather, wear a hat or headband over your processor.

-If worn in hot temperatures it should work well.
-However, when not worn do not leave your processor in very hot areas, for example in sunlight, behind a window or in a car.
+When not worn, do not leave your processor in very hot areas, for example in sunlight, behind a window or in a car.